yoheimuta/github-pre-utility/README.md

 - You can switch to work automatically (= without a key down) wrap and collapse with options page.
 - You can change character length to control first view of collapsed content.
+- You can change key codes to wrap and collapse with manually.
+ - Click any keys on http://semooh.jp/jquery/api/events/keydown/fn/demo-1/ to confirm a key code.

 ## Demo